nyfine99/mckelveyschofield/README.md

 ## Planned Additions

-- McKelvey-Schofield pathfinding capabilities for voters with taxicab distance utility functions.
-- McKelvey-Schofield pathfinding capabilities for voters with any concave utility functions.
+- McKelvey-Schofield pathfinding capabilities for voters with any concave (and even some non-concave) utility functions.
+- A justification as to the validity of the winset boundary algorithm.
 - Exploration and possible implementation of non-greedy McKelvey-Schofield pathfinding.
-- A justification as to the validity of the greedy McKelvey-Schofield pathfinding algorithm.
 - Work with ranked-choice voting capabilities/animation.

 ![pets_election](https://github.com/user-attachments/assets/66834c4c-b68e-4000-953d-8683cc284afe)